-According to the NICE NG12 guidelines and NHS England: `in the absence of associated red flag symptoms, i.e. lump or skin changes, breast pain alone is not a symptom of cancer and should not be automatically referred on an urgent suspected cancer pathway.'
-Yet nationally, women with breast pain constitute up to 41% of attendees in one stop triple assessment clinics.
+According to the NICE NG12 guidelines, in the absence of associated red flag symptoms (i.e. lump or skin changes) breast pain alone is unlikely to be a symptom of cancer.
+It can often be managed in primary care and should not be automatically referred on an urgent suspected cancer pathway.

-The alliance has worked with clinicians and breast cancer charities, Breast Cancer Now and CoppaFeel!, to provide guidance and resources to support health professionals in primary care in their decision-making around breast pain.
+The cancer alliance has worked with clinicians and breast cancer charities, Breast Cancer Now and CoppaFeel!, to provide guidance and resources for primary care health professionals to aid conversations with people about breast pain and to support decision making.

 The breast pain toolkit includes: Picture1.png